carbonplan/sai-downscaling/docs/reference/cli.md

 :::{admonition} Environment-scoped clearing
 :class: warning

 Cache clearing respects the `environment` setting in your config.
-If you have `environment: "production"`, it will only clear production cache, not qa.
+A config with `environment: "production"` clears only the production cache, never qa.
 :::